aviharos/rpi_commands/README.md

 You can try MOMAMS as described [here](https://github.com/aviharos/momams#try-momams).

 If you want to try MOMAMS with this microservice and an Arduino sensing the events, you will need:
-- a computer running docker on native GNU/Linux
+- a computer running docker on native GNU/Linux (x64) that will be used as the MOMAMS server
+- a Raspberry Pi for running this service (python 3.6+ is required) (you can use any suitable computer, but we will refer to the second one as "Raspberry Pi")
 - an Arduino
 - a breadboard
 - 3 buttons
 - a few wires
 - an USB cable to connect the Arduino with the computer.

+### Install MOMAMS on the server
+Please follow the the [Try MOMAMS section's instructions](https://github.com/aviharos/momams#try-momams) from subsection [Install curl](https://github.com/aviharos/momams#install-curl) to [Install Postman](https://github.com/aviharos/momams#install-postman).

 ### Create the connections for the Arduino
 You should follow [this](https://docs.arduino.cc/tutorials/generic/digital-input-pullup) setup for pins 2, 3 and 4 using separate buttons.
+You need to connect all buttons in the same way to pins 2-4.
 It would be nice to have a toggle for button 2, but it is not needed.

 Pin layout:
 - pin 2: availability signal: